silvershop/silvershop-geocoding/README.md

 ## Warning

 Relying on 3rd-party geocoding services can potentially slow down your website, especially if the external service comes under heavy load.
-You may want to consider settign up your own geocoding server instance.
+You may want to consider setting up your own geocoding server instance.

 # Map fall back

 If an address can't be geocoded, then provide a fallback checkout step for designating the coordinates with a google map field.

 Be sure to add the checkout step to yaml config.
 After billing address will probably work best:

 ```yaml
 CheckoutPage:
   steps: